 Transparency & Labelling

-The Communication Report 2024/25 clearly documents: Acceptance of AI content increases significantly with clear labelling.
+The Communication Report 2024/25 documents this clearly: acceptance of AI content rises significantly when it is clearly labelled.
 Transparency pays off.

 Productivity & Value Creation

-McKinsey quantifies substantial macroeconomic potential, especially in knowledge-intensive functions.
-The Stanford AI Index 2025 shows a clear acceleration of corporate adoption in 2024–2025.
+McKinsey quantifies substantial macroeconomic potential, particularly in knowledge-intensive roles.
+The Stanford AI Index 2025 shows a clear acceleration in business adoption across 2024–2025.

 Quality Assurance

-Human-in-the-Loop remains indispensable for critical content.
-The RTR study emphasises the need for governance frameworks in the media industry.
+Human-in-the-Loop remains essential for critical content.
+The RTR study underlines the need for governance frameworks in the media industry.

-Forecasts may vary depending on regulation (e.g., EU AI Act), platform policy, model capability, and market cycles.
-The table represents a fact-based estimate grounded in current studies, not a deterministic target path.
+Forecasts may shift with regulation (e.g. the EU AI Act), platform policy, model capability, and market cycles.
+The table is a fact-based estimate grounded in current studies, not a fixed target path.

 Conclusion: Tool, Not a Silver Bullet

-AI content is neither evil nor automatically good – it is a powerful tool that, depending on its use, provides benefit or causes harm.
+AI content is neither inherently bad nor automatically good.
+It is a powerful tool that, depending on how it is used, delivers value or causes harm.

 Our recommendations for action:

-1. Quality Control & Labelling: Establish industry standards for AI content transparency
+- Quality control & labelling: establish industry standards for AI content transparency

-The future is hybrid: AI as the copilot, humans as the captain.
-Austrian companies that embody this principle will lead the transformation – rather than merely surviving it.
+The future is hybrid: AI as the copilot, the human as the captain.
+Austrian companies that live by this principle will lead the transformation rather than merely survive it.

 This analysis combines current specialist sources with AI-supported trend analysis.
-All references are verifiable and fully documented.
+Every reference is verifiable and fully documented.

 Contact: office@webconsulting.at